Igorfain/TalkSpaceHomeAssignment/README.md

-# Cucumber Test Automation Project
+# Cucumber Test Automation Project -Fainshtein Igor

 A test automation project using the following technologies: